 PMHNPs receive training around holistic care — which makes them a good provider fit for CMHCs and FQHCs

-PMHNPs can be a major benefit to your organization, especially if your organization serves patients from vulnerable populations, like Community Mental Health Centers (CMHCs), Certified Community Behavioral Health Clinic (CCBHCs) and Federally Qualified Health Centers (FQHCs).
+PMHNPs can significantly benefit your organization, especially if you serve patients from vulnerable populations, like Community Mental Health Centers (CMHCs), Certified Community Behavioral Health Clinic (CCBHCs) and Federally Qualified Health Centers (FQHCs).

 Recent studies have found that the quality of PMHNP care is similar or equal to that of psychiatrists.
 Additionally, much of the training they receive works well for the kinds of patient populations CMHCs and FQHCs often see.